takumi-mr/LineBot_OCR/README.md

   1. TESSDATA_PREFIX (for tesseract)
   `heroku config:set TESSDATA_PREFIX=/app/.apt/usr/share/tesseract-ocr/4.00/tessdata`

-        #### perhaps tesseract directory is different if so, you can check by using below command
+        #### perhaps tessdata directory is different if so, you can check by using below command
         ```
         heroku run bash
         find -iname tessdata